bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ls workshops/lessons/shell/data/hidden
 ```

 And Look!
 We get the same result!
 But, instead of specifying the full path, we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
-A full path always starts with a `/`.
+A full path **always** starts with a `/`.
 A relative path does not.

-A relative path is like getting directions from someone on the street.
+To describe the difference another way, a relative path is like getting directions from someone on the street.
 They tell you to "go right at the Stop sign, and then turn left on Main Street".
-That works great if you're standing there together, but not so well if you're trying to tell someone how to get there from another country.
+That works great if you're standing there together, but not so great if you're trying to tell
+someone how to get to Boylan Heights from China.
 A full path is like GPS coordinates.
 It tells you exactly where something is no matter where you are right now.

 You can usually use either a full path or a relative path depending on what is most convenient.
 If we are in the home directory, it is more convenient to just enter the relative path since it involves less typing.

+Over time, as you traverse up and down the directory tree of whatever system you are using,
-Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using and how to quickly navigate them.
+it becomes easier to remember where things are in the tree and how to quickly navigate between them.

 ---